 Guitarists like to spill ink all the time about distortion boxes, classic overdrives, boutique delay pedals, and bucket-brigade modulation effects.
 It’s understandable why: These attention-grabbing stompboxes lead to dramatic and satisfying changes in sound.
 Like a great vintage amp or a top-notch guitar, it’s these larger-than-life pedals that help a player define his or her own sonic character.

-Sometimes, however, it’s the most often-overlooked pedals that can make all the difference.
-Learn about them, and get them on your pedalboard — you’ll be surprised at the wonders a simple and relatively unsexy pedal can do for your sound.
 But, if you’re in a trimming phase, and looking to lighten your tour load with a digital pedalboard, check out Soundfly’s brand new free course with Kaki King exploring why and how she now uses Apple’s MainStage 3 digital pedalboard, a MIDI controller and expression pedal on the road… and why she’ll never go back.